 According to Section 8.4.2 of this rule, if a person or entity is eligible for renewable energy and carries out all technical aspects then he will be entitled to net metering without any discrimination and DISCOs and the customer can make an agreement.

 In 2016, NEPRA issued 20 net metering licenses for customers.

-In 2018, LESCO (Lahore Electric Supply Company) has given 200 net metering connection to those consumers who wanted to enter in an agreement to produce renewable energy through solar systems.
+In 2018, LESCO (Lahore Electric Supply Company) gave 200 net metering connections to those consumers who wanted to enter into an agreement to produce renewable energy through solar systems.

-The main sources of producing electricity for Net metering are Solar array and wind power units.
+The main sources of producing electricity for Net metering are Solar arrays and wind power units.

 Requirements for Net Metering

-Now the question comes to our mind that what are the exact technical requirements of NEPRA which we need to fulfil to be eligible for net metering.
+Now the question comes to our mind, What are the exact technical requirements of NEPRA that we need to fulfill to be eligible for net metering?
 So we have compiled a list of those technicalities so you have a complete list.

-When you apply for the net metering, your facility must fulfil the NEPRA conditions.
+When you apply for net metering, your facility must fulfill the NEPRA conditions.
 And here comes the first one:

 A: NOC by Electrical Inspector – You need to send a written request for a formal visit of a licensed electrical inspection team.
 They will examine insulation tests, wiring size and sustainability and quality of the whole wiring.
 If you get rejected, then you can apply again after clearing out the rejection reasons.